pudge330/AppRouterJS/README.md

 ## Constructor

-AppRouter's constructor takes 1 optional argument '_routes' which is a routes object.
+AppRouter's constructor takes 1 optional argument `_routes` which is a routes object.

 ## Route objects